There are some days in my life that I'll never forget, and

 I am so thankful for my Savior, His birth, His life, and His redeeming love

-for me and my family.
-I am grateful for the peace that only He can give, and
+for my family and me.
+I am grateful for the peace that only He can give and

 What would Christmas Eve be without one of these photos?